tomHall321/football-fever/README.md

 <img src="src/styles/images/teamPage.png" width="500px">
 <img src="src/styles/images/aboutPage.png" width="500px">

+# Unfinished features

+- Laravel back end!
+As a result it's not possible to view previous team/player compositions.
+- Unit tests.
+- End to end tests.

 # Lessons learnt

 - I should have created Unit tests while writing the relevant functions, I tested them using the command line but it would be better to have easily reusable tests.